275RR-Public/LivingStream-python/README.md

 - **Expansion of Features in the Future**:
   - The object tracking in `lib/tracker.py` is already using pose estimation with skeleton tracking keypoints to track each person's feet.
 This makes adding additional features in the future using a person's hands or face almost trivial.

-  - The calibration process is designed to map a person into Unity first then scale the transformation for use with a projector.
-The advantage of this approach is that removing the few lines of step1 code at the beginning and end of the `calibrate` function allows this same calibration process to be used in use cases where a 1-to-1 mapping into Unity is the final result.
+- **Other Use Cases**:
+  - The calibration process is designed to map a person into Unity.
+For our use, the calibration process ensures Unity objects follow real world movements.
+However, by physically spacing the markers 1m apart during calibration while keeping marker0 at the origin, the transformation will map a 1m movement in the real world to a 1m movement in Unity.

 ---